margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 She gives a world-wide welcome; her gentle eyes direct That this harbor frames.
 'Continue to display the important stories of your old lands!'
-SHe cries with a shut mouth.
+She cries with a shut mouth.
 'I welcome your country's Poor and hardworking, your people that desire freedom, And the unaccepted of yoru land.
 These homeless people shall be sent to me,